Brand System / Paints / Coatings / Specialty materials / 1792-present

 Why is AkzoNobel a brand system case?

 AkzoNobel is filed as a brand system case because the visible consequence sits in that decision pattern.
-AkzoNobel made the coating surface carry both color and protection proof.
+AkzoNobel turns paint and coatings into a trust system by connecting color choice with protection, durability, brands, and material standards.

 What can brands learn from AkzoNobel?